espeon/audius-music/README.md

  (Clears all current queue entries)

 m!volume
-(Select volume for the audio.
-Usage: m!volume [0 - 200]
+ (Select volume for the audio.) - Usage: m!volume [0 - 200]

 m!q
- (Displays all current songs in the queue.
-Usage: m!queue
+ (Displays all current songs in the queue.)

 m!pause
  (Pauses audio)